 Power BI excels in this area.
 The platform is built to handle Big Data, breaking the barriers to handle data far beyond these limits.
 We are talking about billions of records here.
 Thanks to its robust compression algorithms that intelligently reduce data size and cache it on Import, it adds immense value in enterprise environments that work in fast-evolving, dynamic markets.

-Data Security and Governance Policies
+Power BI vs. Excel: Data Security & Governance Policies

 If you want to implement a set of data governance policies and secure data on a granular level, Power BI offers several features to achieve that, such as: